+The statistical model of the Ottawa area wind climate, which indicates the directional character of local winds on a seasonal basis, is illustrated on the following page.
+The plots illustrate seasonal distribution of measured wind speeds and directions in km/h.
+Probabilities of occurrence of different wind speeds are represented as stacked polar bars in sixteen azimuth divisions.
+The radial direction represents the percentage of time for various wind speed ranges per wind direction during the measurement period.
 The preferred wind speeds and directions can be identified by the longer length of the bars.
 For Ottawa, the most common winds occur for westerly wind directions, followed by those from the east, while the most common wind speeds are below 10 metres per second (m/s).
 The directional preference and relative magnitude of wind speed changes somewhat from season to season.
 By convention in microclimate studies, wind direction refers to the wind origin (e.g., a north wind blows from north to south).